Google Services Including Gmail Suffer Disruption | Silicon UK Tech News

 Rare event.
-Disruption hits Google services including Gmail, Google Drive, and Google Docs on Thursday morning
+Disruption around the globe after outage hits Google services including GMail, Google Drive, and Google Docs on Thursday morning

 Key services belonging to Alphabet’s Google division are being impacted by disruption that began shortly after 6.30am on Thursday morning.